Duty (album): Commercial performance

-In Japan, Duty debuted at number the top spot on the Oricon Albums Chart with over 1.6 million units sold in its first week of sales.
-This became Hamasaki's highest first week sales for an album, until it was surpassed by her 2001 greatest hits compilation A Best with 2.874 million units in its first week of sales.
+In Japan, Duty debuted atop the Oricon Albums Chart with 1,682,760 units sold in its first week of availability, beating out Q by Mr. Children.
+This became Hamasaki's highest first week sales for an album, until it was surpassed by her 2001 greatest hits album A Best which shifted 2,874,870 units in its first week of sales.
 Duty stayed at number one for a second week, with 339,810 units sold in its second week of sales.
 It stayed at number one for a third week, with 205,180 units sold in its third week of sales.
 It stayed at number one for a fourth week, with 116,970 units sold in its fourth week of sales.
 The album slipped to number three in its fifth week, selling 94,640 units in its fifth week of sales.

 The album fell outside the top 10 on December 4, 2000, the album's ninth week, selling 30,760 units.
 The album fell out the top 20 the following week, and sold 2.63 million units on December 4.
 By the time of Oricon's Annual album's list, Duty ranked at number two.
 The following year, it was ranked at number 77 with an additional 300,870 units sold.
-The album was certified triple platinum by the Recording Industry Association of Japan (RIAJ) for shipments of three million units in Japan.
-The album charted for 27 weeks in total, and has sold over 2.9 million units in Japan and over 3.3 million units worldwide, making this Hamasaki's best selling studio album both domestically and internationally.
-It is also the sixth best selling album in Japan for the 2000s decade.
+The album was certified triple million by the Recording Industry Association of Japan (RIAJ) for shipments of three million units in Japan.
+Duty charted for 27 weeks in total, and has sold over 2.9 million units in Japan and over 3.3 million units worldwide, making this Hamasaki's best-selling studio album both domestically and internationally.
+It is also the sixth best-selling album in Japan for the 2000s decade.